alacrity-ai/shipwright-survivors/README.md

     - [ ] Handle incident interaction, e.g. where spending entropium is a thing.
 Maybe a merchant incident.
     - [ ] Make better first boss.
 BUGS:
+  - [ ] Post processing layer not properly invalidating on Resolution change
   - [ ] Fix setTimeout in CompositeBlockDestructionService: src/game/ship/CompositeBlockDestructionService.ts
         Because it's using set Timeout, it continues to run even after the map is over.
 Need to use update loop.
   - [ ] Hunters are not seeking the player from across the map.
 They seem to just be patrolling.